- 4.4.6 - EVIDENCE REQUIRED

 Select one of the following from the from the list of values: "Billed"; "Borrowed"; "Cash"; "Credit Card"; "No Charge"; "Voucher".
 The “Credit Card” option means you used your personal credit card as a last resort.

 Enter the 7-digit product code.
-Use the product code build feature or your data codes manual.
+Use the Product Code Builder for guidance.
 When 301(k) samples are collected, the full product code of the finished product must be entered.
 See IOM exhibit 4-1.
-See IOM 188.8.131.52.7 for product codes for filth or evidence exhibits.
+See IOM 18.104.22.168.7 for product codes for filth or evidence exhibits.
+Special product code considerations include environmental samples.
+See environmental sample identification instructions under IOM 22.214.171.124.2.

 Enter a complete description of the product including the common or usual name and the product packaging/container system.
 For example, aspirin tablets packed in clear, non-flexible plastic bottle with white screw on top with yellow stick-on label and black printing.
 Bottles packed in white, paperboard boxes with black printing.
 Paperboard boxes packed in brown cardboard boxes with black printing.
 If you need additional space, continue the description in remarks.
 See IOM exhibit 4-1.